fuqcool/fuqcool.github.io/about/index.md

 title: Face of Time
 ---

-I am Chiang Fu(付強), a graduate student of Computer Science in Northeastern University.
-I created this blog for
+Hi, my name is Chiang Fu(付強), the owner of this blog.

+Basically,

+I am a githuber and you can find my github link below.

+I love javascript and believe javascript is the future of all-purpose computing.

+I am a huge fan of Man Utd football club.

+I want to be a hacker, a real hacker.

-Please feel free to contact me if you have any questions about me or this blog.
+Please feel free to contact me if you have any questions about myself or this blog.

 ## Email
 fuqcool@gmail.com